roneyrao/casperjs-assert-match-snapshot/README.md

 ## Caveat

 - It calls `waitFor` internally, so if the next steps depends on that test, please execute in `then`.
-- Currently this is full tested, however only based on PhantomJS v2.1.1.
-With no guarantee it works in other engine like SlimerJS.

 ## License